wendyverdonk93/docs/content/developer/general/adding-spf-dns-records.md

 ---
 title : "Adding SPF DNS records for MultiSafepay emails"
 weight: 9
-meta_title: "FAQ General - Adding SPF DNS records - MultiSafepay Docs"
+meta_title: "General developer information - Adding SPF DNS records - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases:
     - /faq/general/add-spf-dns-records
+    - /faq/general/adding-spf-dns-records/
 ---

 Sender Policy Framework (SPF) records let users specify which servers can send emails on behalf of their domain name system (DNS).
 Receiving servers can check the SPF record and decide to: